speechcatcher-asr/speechcatcher/README.md

 # Speechcatcher

 This is a Python utility to interface [Speechcatcher EspNet2 models](https://huggingface.co/speechcatcher).
 You can transcribe media files and use the utility for live transcription.
 All models are trained end-to-end with punctuation - the ASR model is able to output full text directly, without the need for punctuation reconstruction.
-Speechcatcher runs fast on CPUs and does not need a GPU to transcribe.
+Speechcatcher runs fast on CPUs and does not need a GPU to transcribe your audio.

 The current focus is on German ASR.
 But more models will follow - stay tuned!